-I’ve had the unique opportunity to dig deep with families and help them delve into the idea of family.
+I’ve had the unique opportunity to dig deep with families and help them delve into the idea of multi-generational family.
 Here are seven observations:

 - The greatest family legacies are built upon a foundation of values—a set of beliefs—that transcend the family.
 They live for a cause greater than themselves.
 Take a practical step to state your family’s values by downloading my Identifying Your Family’s Values guide.

 - It is difficult, if not impossible, to build an enduring family legacy without a spiritual component.